steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

     Investigate why the clipping plane CameraControls are not editable.
         Could the events be intercepted by the TrackBall?
-    Does repeared adjustment of the clipping planes leads to bad mesh results?
+    Does repeated adjustment of the clipping planes leads to bad mesh results?
     Should the near clipping plane always be adjusted to the front extent?

 <div style="font-size:9pt">